tonethar/IGME-330-Spring-2020/exams/midterm-variables-scope-functions-review.md

 ## V. Answer Sheet

 - Test yourself!
 Answer the questions without using your neighbor or the Internet
+- Then check your answers by trying the code out in a browser

 ```text
 **I. Variable Scope**